fake-python/CPython/Doc/library/binascii.rst

    Convert binary data to a line of ASCII characters in base64 coding.
 The return value is the converted line, including a newline char if *newline* is true.
-The length of *data* should be at most 57 to adhere to the base64 standard.
+To be MIME-compliant, the Base64 output (as defined in RFC4648) should be broken into lines of at most 76 characters long.
+This post-processing of the output is the responsibility of the caller.
+Note that the original PEM context-transfer encoding limited line length to 64 characters.

    .. versionchanged:: 3.6